Characterizing Quantum Error Correction Performance of Radiation-induced Errors: Surface Code and Error Model

 Figure~\ref{fig:PLE} compares the Qiskit- and Stim-based simulations.
 To adequately compare both simulation methods, the readout bits are decoded and corrected using an identical, PyMatching-built minimum weight perfect matching (MWPM) decoder \cite{Higgott2022}.
 Details about the decoder construction are provided in Appendix~\ref{app:decoder}.
 Results for the two different simulation platforms are similar.
 However, Stim-based simulations lead to a statistically insignificant increase to the baseline logical error rates and noisier $p_L$ curves.
 As both Qiskit and Stim simulations produce nearly identical results, unless otherwise noted, we proceed with Stim-based simulations using the symmetric noise model.

 To quantify the logical error rates, a series of stabilizer circuit rounds is executed using the cycle-evolving noise model.
-To start, a singular stabilizer round with syndrome measurements is first executed without the noise model, resulting in a pure quiescent state \cite{Cleland2022} with known syndromes.
+To start, a singular stabilizer cycle with syndrome measurements is first executed without the noise model, resulting in a clean quiescent state \cite{Cleland2022} with known syndromes.
 From this point, two protocols can be established.
 In Protocol I, the cycles are chained together, so the measured data can be decoded using the full history of syndromes.
 In Qiskit, this is accomplished by saving the state vector before data measurement then initializing this state vector at the beginning of the next cycle on the updated artificial backend.
-In Stim, Protocol I is intrinsically built by appending detector rounds together.
+In Stim, Protocol I is built by appending detector rounds together each with their own noise model.
 However, measuring the full logical error rate evolution of $N_c$ cycles using this method requires the simulation of $N_c(N_c+1)/2$ cycles.
 Therefore, in both cases, Protocol I leads to computationally more demanding simulations.
 On the other hand, $p_L$ at the $n$th cycle can also be calculated \cite{Acharya2025} from the error rate per cycle $\varepsilon_i$ accumulated in the preceding cycles using the relationship

-Protocol II employs this relationship to model $p_L$ using error rates $\varepsilon_i$ measured from individual, unlinked stabilizer rounds where the state is self contained within the round and unassociated to the states in neighboring rounds.
-In this case, the noise-free quiescent state with known syndromes is initialized, the noisy circuit is performed once, and the resulting data are then decoded to measure $\varepsilon_i$.
-This method saves time by simulating only $N_c$ cycles and produces curves qualitatively similar to Protocol I. However, as shown in Figure~\ref{fig:PLE}, Protocol II over-estimates error rates compared to both the state-chained simulations and even the uncorrected data.
-Hence, we proceed using Protocol I despite it leading to longer simulation times.
+Protocol II employs this relationship to model $p_L$ using error rates $\varepsilon_i$ measured from individual, unlinked stabilizer cycles where the state is self contained within the cycle and unassociated to the states in neighboring cycles.
+In this case, the noise-free quiescent state with known syndromes is initialized, the noisy circuit is performed followed by a second noiseless syndrome measurement cycle, and the measured data are corrected to deterimine $\varepsilon_i$.
+This method saves time by simulating only $N_c$ cycles.
+However, as shown in Figure~\ref{fig:PLE}, Protocol II produces curves matching more closely to the uncorrected state evolution.
+This behavior is attributed to the data measurement error which occurs after syndrome collection and becomes a dominant factor when the number of cycles is small.
+Hence, to adequately capture the full QEC effect including decoder and correction, we proceed using Protocol I despite it leading to longer simulation times.